aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 ## Edge Cases of Note

+Consider the following scenarios involving the example permissioned `RWA_1` token.

 ### RWA Holder Loses Private Keys to Wallet

 If a user has a borrow position but loses private keys to their wallet, this position can be migrated to a new wallet by the Issuer.
-Consider the following scenario involving the example permissioned `RWA_1` token.

 #### Assumptions